d3ncryptoj0hn/Hacker-Hook/README.md

   sudo ./hackerhook.sh.sh
 ```
 ## Caution:
++ Make sure to apply API for NGROK before using it, NGROK doesn't work anymore without API key. signup to [NGROK](https://ngrok.com/) and get your API key now.
-#### if localtunnel server give you an error like URL doesnt match. maybe the name doesn't allowed to use.
-#### then use the url that LocalTunnel provide to you. will try to customize the link name.
-#### dont use the same url all the time. thats make the localtunnel triggered to block your requested url-name
-#### if ngrok failed or not compatible for your device. download it on there website: [NGROK](https://ngrok.com/)
-#### mv on the DarkPhisher directory, unzip the file, then run the dependencies.sh again
++ if localtunnel server give you an error like URL doesnt match. maybe the name doesn't allowed to use. then use the url that LocalTunnel provide to you. will try to customize the link name. dont use the same url all the time. thats make the localtunnel triggered to block your requested url-name if ngrok failed or not compatible for your device. download it on there website: [NGROK](https://ngrok.com/) mv on the DarkPhisher directory, unzip the file, then run the dependencies.sh again
 ```
   ./install.sh
   sudo ./hackerhook.sh